First photo of Lilibet Diana revealed on mom Meghan Markle’s birthday

-Royal fans got their first glimpse of Meghan Markle and Prince Harry ’s baby girl in a special message released on the Duchess of Sussex’s 40th birthday.
+Royal fans got their first glimpse of Meghan Markle and Prince Harry’s baby girl in a special message released on the Duchess of Sussex’s 40th birthday.
 The royal mom of two had photos of her children displayed on her desk while discussing her 40x40 initiative with Melissa McCarthy.
 Page Six confirmed that one of the framed images seen in the video is a black-and-white photo of Harry kissing his newborn daughter Lilibet Diana.

 According to Page Six, the tender father-daughter photo was flanked by a family snapshot as well as a picture of Meghan with her firstborn Archie Harrison.
 The Duchess also had a large solo photo of her two-year-old son framed behind the smaller black-and-white images.